HORSE-CHESTNUT

 Seedlings readily form, but they hardly ever progress to become saplings or trees.
 The Horse-chestnut tree grows outwards rather than upwards, giving rise to the words in a song 'under the spreading chestnut tree'.

 Conkers are mildly poisonous, containing saponins.
-One such saponin, aescin [which is actually the name for a mixture of saponins] (from the latin Genus Aesculus for 'chestnut') is a powerful remedy for sprains and bruises.
+One such saponin, Aescin [which is actually the name for a mixture of saponins] (from the latin Genus name Aesculus for 'chestnut') is a powerful remedy for sprains and bruises.
 This vindicates the bygone use of conkers by the Turkish people for precisely the same ailment.
 The natural saponins within conkers are also used by shampoo and shower-gel manufacturers in order to claim a 'naturelle' element to their products.
 Some children have died from poisoning after eating conkers mistaking them for sweet chestnuts, which they resemble.

 During the World Wars, conkers were gathered to extract the starch from them, which was subsequently converted to Acetone using a process invented by Chaim Weizmann.